operating-function/pallas/README.md

 ```

 ## Getting Started

-A Pallas machine consists of a set of persistent processes known as Cogs.

 Navigate to the root of this repository and run the commands below to see
 a simple demonstration of running a Pallas machine.